theodorejb/handlebars-php/README.md

 {{!-- only output this author names if an author exists --}}
 ```

----

 ### Partials

-Partials are other templates you can include inside of the main template.
+Partials are other templates you can include inside the main template.

 To do so: